 Pro Purple Tip: Whichever version of purple you choose, think carefully about the complementary colors you want to add to your wedding palette.
 Some colors, like white, light gray, and light blue, can help purple shine.
 But other colors, like bright orange and neon green, will clash and distract from purple’s beauty.
 Use an artist’s color wheel to help you find complementary colors and shades to create the perfect color scheme.

 Once you’ve chosen your purple, that purple becomes your compass rose (a purple compass rose, of course).
 The shade will inform design and decor choices through every step of the wedding planning process.
 And the first step?
 Telling people there will be a wedding—and that they’re invited.

-Go full purple as you’re choosing your wedding stationary, including:
+From lavender wedding invitations to plum save the dates, go full purple as you’re choosing your wedding stationary, including:

 Or, build a perfect purple wedding website with Zola.
 With over 250 free designs to choose from, you can build a digital hub for all things wedding.
 Plus, a purple wedding website is just another way to show your love for your favorite color.

 There’s a lot that goes into a wedding’s decor and aesthetic.
 That means there’s a lot of opportunity for purple.
 Because there are so many design elements that define your wedding style, we’ve broken down this section into bite-sized decor chunks to help you seize your purple moments:

 Purple is a fantastic stand-alone wedding theme.
 But if you want some room to play around with decor and create a more immersive atmosphere, you can choose a broader theme to help incorporate other design elements (as well as purple).

 Here are just a few purple-approved wedding themes: